 The manor was purchased in 1882 by Hart Massey who had some alterations made to both the interior and the exterior of the house.
 The building was later bequeathed by Massey to the University of Toronto's Victoria College in 1915 and was later used as a radio station hub throughout the 1920s.
 During the middle of the twentieth century, the manor was remodelled into a restaurant called Julie's Mansion and it was during this time that the grounds were sold off and the greenhouse was demolished, being replaced by a service station.
 In 1976 the property became home to The Keg restaurant and was swiftly re-christened the Keg Mansion.

 When the mansion was owned by Hart Massey, one of the family's servants hanged herself in the front foyer after Lillian, the Masseys' only daughter, died.
 Reports suggest that the second floor women's washroom is haunted.
 Many visitors have said that once locked from the inside, the stall doors unlock and open on their own.
+Sophia, a Toronto native, explains:

 Also known as the Spadina Museum, this structure is currently operated by the City of Toronto Cultural Services.
 The property of eighty acres was originally acquired by James Austin, founder of The Dominion Bank and Consumers Gas, in 1866.
 In 1892, Austin turned the house over to his son Albert William Austin, who expanded the house and ordered many renovations done to the overall structure.
-Albert died in 1933.

 Spadina House by Chris Lee